 Is It Illegal to Drive Without a Wing Mirror?
 Or with a Damaged Wing Mirror?

 According to UK law, all cars must have at least two mirrors that offer an adequate view of the rear of the vehicle.
 One of the operational mirrors has to be the offside rear view mirror.
 That’s the one that’s attached to the driver’s door.
 If that gets damaged, then it’s illegal for you to drive your car.
-But if the nearside wing mirror gets damaged – the one that’s attached to the passenger door – then so long as your other two mirrors are intact, you can legally drive.
+But if the nearside wing mirror gets damaged – the one that’s attached to the passenger door – then so long as your offside rear view mirror and your internal rear view mirror on you windscreen are both intact, you can legally drive.

 Wing mirrors are there for a reason – to give you as good a view as possible of the road behind you.
 If any of your mirrors are damaged, the police might look beyond the letter of the law.
 They may instead simply decide that driving with a damaged mirror is irresponsible, and penalise you accordingly: With three penalty points and a £2,500 fine.

 So if either of your wing mirrors ever gets damaged, don’t stop to consider what the law says.
-Instead, endeavour to get the damage fixed as soon as possible, and don’t drive any further until the damage is repaired.
+Instead, endeavour to get the damage fixed as soon as possible.

 What to Do If Your Wing Mirrors Get Damaged